SomeRandomPokemon42/CapCafe/README.md

 Dirt, Oak Log, Spruce Leaf, and Grass Textures from Minecraft.
 All other art by SomeRandomPokemon42.

+## Characters:
+Some customer characters are references to other media, which I will list here.
+Izuna Kuda, from Blue Archive
+John Bradford, from XCOM
+Hatsune Miku...

 ## Code:
 All code is designed by SomeRandomPokemon42, except for the designers of Unity, TextMeshPro, and other used Packages.